IrynaZazyba/JWD_Test_system/README.md

 - adding / removing tests
 - editing tests
 - assigning tests to users /deleting assignment
-- viewing assigned tests
+- viewing assigned tests of all users
 - viewing test results of all users

 ### Features
-Files are saved in the project root directory.
-All changes (for example, new files) will be lost every time you redeploy the application.
+Notifying the user about test assignment via email.

 ### Getting Started
 Host the parent directory to the web server.